 Note: This article contains major plot details from Guillermo del Toro’s ‘Frankenstein.’

-Guillermo del Toro’s long-awaited ‘Frankenstein’ finally came to life in 2025 after nearly twenty years of anticipation.
-Produced by Netflix and inspired by Mary Shelley’s 1818 novel, the Gothic science fiction film features an impressive cast led by Oscar Isaac as Victor Frankenstein, Jacob Elordi as the Creature, and Mia Goth as Elizabeth.
+The film is produced by Netflix and it is said to be a Gothic science fiction film that features an impressive cast led by Oscar Isaac as Victor Frankenstein, Jacob Elordi as the Creature, and Mia Goth as Elizabeth.
 Christoph Waltz, Felix Kammerer, Charles Dance, and David Bradley complete the ensemble.

 The Creature’s Humanity and the Cost of Creation